 If you want to apply for the Egypt Declaration Form, you’ll have to provide us with information about your health status.
-To enter the country, you must have a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure with a QR code from an accredited lab in English or Arabic taken within 72 hours before your departure.
-In addition, all unvaccinated passengers traveling from India, Bangladesh, Pakistan, Bhutan, Myanmar, Nepal, Sri Lanka, Brazil, Latin America, and Vietnam must undergo COVID-19 testing on arrival.
+To enter the country, unvaccinated travelers must have a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure with a QR code from an accredited lab in English or Arabic.
+Fully vaccinated travelers are exempt from testing requirements.
+Accepted vaccines are AstraZeneca, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.

 Check our application page to complete the Egypt Declaration Form.